Last Updated: March 26, 2026

 Can reticulated hillstream loaches live in a tropical tank?

 Not ideally.
 They prefer temperatures of 68 to 75°F (20 to 24°C), which is below the comfort zone for most tropical species.
-Some hobbyists report keeping them at slightly warmer temperatures with heavy oxygenation, but for long-term health and longevity, cooler water is strongly recommended.
+Hobbyists report keeping them at slightly warmer temperatures with heavy oxygenation, but for long-term health and longevity, cooler water is strongly recommended.
 Sustained exposure to temperatures above 78°F (26°C) will shorten their lifespan.

 Do hillstream loaches eat algae?